-81.262.
+81.273.
 Supportability Information.
-When considering an assignment outside the UK SP/ family should check the in-country guides for supportability information in the location they are interested in.
+When considering an assignment outside the UK SP and their family should check the in-country guides for supportability information in the location they are interested in.
 This is critical as the MOD cannot support every additional need in all locations.
-The in-country guides should be available from their receiving unit or Command HQ, plus additional in country information can be found on the iHIVE Blog and the Rest of the World - AFF useful guides for families on Overseas Postings, including living in remote locations and non-routine postings.
-This supporting information may help the SP and their family to better understand whether their supportability needs can be met in that location, but it does not replace the requirement for the SP and dependants to complete the necessary overseas assessment set out in JSP 770 Ch 2A.
+The in-country guides should be available from their receiving unit or Command HQ, plus additional in country information can be found on the iHIVE Blog.
+In addition the Rest of the World - AFF website provides useful guidance for families on Overseas Postings, including living in remote locations and non-routine postings.
+This supporting information may help SP and their family to better understand whether their supportability needs can be met in that location, but it does not replace the requirement for the SP and immediate family members to complete the necessary overseas assessment set out in the MOD's Assessment of Support Needs for Accompanied Assignments Overseas Policy.
+This includes an assessment requirement for any children, young adults in boarding, specialist schools, higher educational settings who will visit during holidays, or partners getting married to SP during an overseas assignment.